Refer to the following pages for additional information:

 Currently in Inactive Status

 Experiencing physical disability, illness, or other extenuating circumstances as reviewed and approved by the Board.
 Supporting documentation must be provided.

 Deployed Military Service (min 120 days during year)

-New license holders shall be exempt for their first renewal period if the licensing exam was taken within 1 calendar year of the license or registration issuance date.
+New license and registration holders shall be exempt for their first renewal period if the licensing or registration exam was taken within 1 calendar year of the license or registration issuance date.